LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

 ## Conclusion

 String matching with NFAs is a useful technique that I'm sure will come in handy in many different situations.
-I don't see them replacing backtracking in regex anytime soon.
+It is understandable why more versatile DFS replaced them as the default algorithm for regex.
+The simplicity of NFAs is also their downfall - complex regex cannot be modelled with them.
 But certainly for cases like this which don't have complex matching criteria, it is the superior option.

 I'm still curious if there are faster ways to solve nonograms or to find a left-most match.
 Jan Wolter's code for one was certainly faster than mine, and I am not sure why.

 ---

-[^0]: The right-most can be found with the same algorithm by either iterating through the indices backwards, or passing a reversed version of the pattern and line to the left-most matcher.
+[^0]: The right-most match can be found with the same algorithm by either iterating through the indices backwards, or passing a reversed version of the pattern and line to the left-most matcher.
 [^1]: For a pattern $(x_1, x_2, ..., x_p)$ in a line with $n$ cells, the number of free whites is: $n_{free} = n - (\sum_i^p x_i) - (p-1)$.
 In the worst case with all unknown except for a single black at the end, this will result in $2^{n_{free}}$ choices for the whites.
 [^2]: Regex is short for regular expression.
-It is standardised sequence of characters that define a search pattern in a (text) string.
+It is a standardised sequence of characters that define a search pattern in a (text) string.
 Most modern program languages have an inbuilt regex implementation.
 For more detail, see the Wikipedia [article][wiki_regex] or an online regex tester like [regex101][regex101].
 [^3]: To make the code more readable, I've presented it as if I called `using namespace std`.
 But according to best practice, I did not do this in the actual code.